Adamn422/Bleach-Character-Management-System/README.md

 # Bleach-Character-Management-System

 The "Bleach Character Management System" is a Python-based project that allows users to manage and interact with a database of characters from the popular anime series "Bleach."
-The system provides functionalities to add, edit, delete, and view characters in a user-friendly manner.
+The system provides functionalities to add, edit, delete, and view characters.

 Features: